tungtv202/MyNote/Java/Maven_Note.md

     </dependency>
  </dependencies>
  ```

  - Artifacts specified in the <dependencies> section will ALWAYS be included as a dependency of the child module(s).
- - Artifacts specified in the <dependencyManagement> section, will only be included in the child module if they were also specified in the <dependencies> section of the child module itself.
-Why is it good you ask?
+ - Artifacts specified in the <dependencyManagement> section will only be included in the child module if they were also specified in the <dependencies> section of the child module itself.
+Why is it good, you ask?
 Because you specify the version and/or scope in the parent, and you can leave them out when specifying the dependencies in the child POM.
-This can help you use unified versions for dependencies for child modules, without specifying the version in each child module.
+This can help you use unified versions for dependencies for child modules without specifying the version in each child module.

-## Goal vs phase
+## Goal vs. phase

-- Giả sử muốn 1 plugin A (được thêm vào) sẽ được chạy ở pharse `test-compile`
+- Example: We want to plugin A will run at `test-compile` pharse
 ```xml
                 <plugin>
                     <groupId>io.github.evis</groupId>